Z323323/Quadratic-residues/README.md

    then $n$ is composite.<br>

-   This test exploit the difference between primes subgroups structure and non-primes one, i.e. the structure of subgroups follow $\phi(n)$ is way different between primes and non-primes, thus every time we iterate we are basically breaking the structure and finding random numbers.
+   This test exploit the difference between primes subgroups structure and non-primes one, i.e. the structure of subgroups follow $\phi(n)$ but $\phi(n)$ is different between primes and non-primes, thus every time we iterate we are basically breaking the structure and finding random numbers.
 Also for every iteration the probability to find a number which fools the test decreases exponentially by a factor of $\displaystyle \frac{1}{4}$.
 I guess that this number derives directly from our reasoning about $p \equiv 1 \mod 4$.
 Just note this:

    $a^{(n - 1) / 2} \not\equiv a^{\phi(n) / 2}$ for non-primes